-John Batman, the founder of Melbourne, and his party lived in the area for a short time whilst looking for an ideal location for what was to become Melbourne.
+John Batman the founder of Melbourne and his party lived in the area for a short time whilst looking for an ideal location for what was to become Melbourne.
 He is said to have landed in Indented Head but moved more towards St Leonards as there was fresh water available.
-Today a stone memorial in the parkland along the Esplanade near Indented Head commemorates his stay.
+Today a stone memorial in parkland along the Esplanade near Indented Head commemorates his stay.

-Around the 1840’s quite a few people, believed to be of Chinese origin, settled around St Leonards for the rich fishing in the area, but many of them moved to seek their fortune in the gold rush during the 1850s.
+Around the 1840’s quiet a few people settled around St Leonards and they were believed to be of Chinese origin for the rich fishing in the area, but many of them moved to seek their fortune in the gold rush during the 1850s.
 After the gold rush people started coming back to the region for the fishing and farming.

-By the 1920’s, with the service by paddle steamers to nearby towns and the start of motorised transport, the area received a bit of growth and became popular as a camping destination which it has remained til this day with large campsites along the foreshore.
+By 1920’s with the service by paddle steamers to nearby towns and the start of motorised transport the area received a bit of growth and became popular as a camping destination which it has remained til this day with large campsites along the foreshore.

 The area around Indented Head and St Leonards gained major exposure during the late 1990’s with the ABC television show Sea Change which used the landscape in the area and many of the buildings.

-Around 1600 people call St Leonards home with many of the residents being retirees moving to a new peaceful life.
-The town swells to many times this size over the Summer months.
+Around 1600 people call St Leonards’s home and just under 600 at Indented Head with many of the residents being retirees moving to a new peaceful life.
+The towns swell to many times this size over the Summer months.

 Real estate & design

-Today St Leonards and Indented Head are seaside getaways for the hundreds who visit the area in the Summer and the countless retirees or people who want to have their own sea change, to escape the hustle and bustle of the cities and enjoy the tranquility and fresh sea breezes that these townships have to offer.
+Today St Leonards and Indented Heads are seaside getaways for the hundreds who visit the area in the Summer and the countess retirees or people who want to have their own sea change, to escape the hustle and bustle of the cities and enjoy the tranquility and fresh sea breezes that these two townships have to offer.
 So many people visit down this way, relax and just don’t want to leave.

 Less than 20 years ago the esplanade shadowing the coastline was packed with holiday houses and retirement houses.
-The strip was a cheap place to build a getaway home but in recent years many of the fibro and wooden houses have been replaced with stunning architectural design, double storey and large outdoor areas to enjoy the fresh sea air and tranquil views.
+The strip was a cheap place to build a getaway home but in recent years many of the fibro and wooden houses have been replaced with stunning architectural designs with double stories and large outdoor areas to enjoy the fresh sea air and tranquil views.

-The area is still a popular family holiday destination and facilities include a sailing club, a boat ramp, jetty and numerous sandy beaches.
+The area is stil a popular family holiday destination and facilities include a sailing club, a boat ramp, jetty, and numerous sandy beaches.
 The shoreline also hosts a number of historical boat sheds.

-St Leonards has a good shopping strip with cafes, restaurants, a supermarket and a few specialty stores with the St Leonards pub and its expansive beer garden sitting proudly on the corner of The Esplanade and Murradoc Road overlooking the St Leonards pier.
+Indented Head to the north of St Leonards doesn’t have much in the way of facilities but St Leonards has a good shopping strip with cafes, restaurants a supermarket and a few specialty stores with the St Leonards pub and its expansive beer garden sitting proudly on the corner of the esplanade and Murradoc Road overlooking the St Leonards pier.